chhaymatt/employeeCreator/README.md

 I created an employee domain which consists of:

 -   Entity - stores the fields for a record
--   Controller - takes in requests from the front end or through postman and returns the response or any errors, communicates to and from the service
+-   Controller - receives requests from the front end or through Postman, and returns the response or any errors, communicates to and from the service
--   DTO - checks the types of the incoming payload, a single DTO to reduce repetition because creating or updating an employee take the same payload
+-   DTO - checks the types of the incoming payload, using a single DTO reduces repetition because creating or updating an employee requires the same payload
 -   Service - performs methods based on the repository and data cleaning
 -   Repository - communicates between the service and the database

-Enums were created for the work types and contract types to ensure quality data in the database.
+Enums were created for the work types and contract types to ensure that high-quality data is stored in the database.
+Manual testing was conducted using Postman to verify that different payloads and HTTP methods returned the expected responses and errors.

-Manual testing was conducted with Postman to see different payloads and HTTP methods return the right response and errors.
+JUnit and AssertJ were used to check the expected output with `assertThat` and compare two variables with `isEqualTo`.
+Mockito was used to mock the interaction between the EmployeeRepository and the EmployeeService, and to check that the methods in the service were actually called.

 ---

 ## Features

 -   Fetch list of employees
--   Fetch a specific employee and load employee details into the form
+-   Fetch employee by id in the URL and load employee details into the form
 -   Add or update an employee and validate user inputs and save to the database
 -   Delete an employee